 Microtubule cytoskeleton of parasites

 In memory of Guido Capitani (1970 – 2017)

 Structural Biology of Membrane ProteinsClass A G protein-coupled receptor (GPCRs) transduce extracellular signals across the cell membrane by activating cytoplasmic-bound heterotrimeric GTP binding proteins (G proteins), which, in turn, modulate the activity of downstream effector proteins.
 Despite the physiological and pharmacological relevance of GPCRs, the structural basis of ligand efficacy and receptor activation, and how these elements translate into cytoplasmic trafficking and cellular response still remain elusive.
-In the Laboratory for Biomolecular Research we integrate data from structural biology, molecular biology, cellular biology and structural bioinformatics to study the molecular basis of GPCR function.
-Specifically, we aim to obtain the crystal structure of the complexes between GPCRs and their cytoplasmic partners, the centerpieces that connect extracellular stimuli to intracellular signals.
-In addition, we plan to compare the profile of activated signaling molecules with their dynamic intracellular localization pattern to learn how receptor activation translates into specific pathways of cellular signaling.
-Combination of the data resulting from the study of different Class A GPCRs will allow us to obtain a global picture of GPCR signaling.
-Our goal is to link receptor structure, cellular biological data and pharmacological results to physiological function.
+We integrate data from structural biology, molecular biology, cellular biology and structural bioinformatics to study the molecular basis of GPCR function.
+In addition, we compare the profile of activated signaling molecules with their dynamic intracellular localization pattern to learn how receptor activation translates into specific pathways of cellular signaling.
+Our overreaching goal is to link receptor structure, cellular biological data and pharmacological results to physiological function.